 How do we know which books or prophecies of the bible God wants especially preached today?

-Nor am I saying that the cumulative wisdom of churches who resist Baptism in the Holy Ghost is totally irrelevant.
+Nor am I saying that the cumulative wisdom of churches who resist any conversation of a second Baptism in the Holy Ghost is totally irrelevant.
 Or that folks are necessarily not going to heaven without being baptized in the Holy Ghost.

 Points To Ponder For Those of Us Baptized in the Holy Ghost